Thursday, August 28, 2025

 I believe that this year, God tested my claim that I would praise Him no matter what, when He unexpectedly took my wife home to be with Him.

-I still praise and worship God, even though I am sad now that I am no longer with my wife.
-But heaven is our goal, and my hope has just been raised a thousand miles.
+I still praise and worship God, even though I am sad that I am no longer with my wife.
+But heaven is my goal, and my hope has been lifted a thousand miles higher.

 Thursday, March 2, 2023